 Recruiting single men from bars and events is another "trick of dating agencies" use when needing extra men for female clients.
 And we all know commitment minded men are in a smaller pool of people, so keep this in mind.
 ASK the agency if they operate by sending commissioned based recruiters out to scout for men this way...

 FACT: Men do not need to be as pro-active as women, and even less so as they mature.
-A successful attractive man of 45, 50 or 55 will have a wider reach than a female of the same age and qualities - Again this is fact, it's the way men and women are naturally programmed.
+A successful attractive man of 45, 50 or 55 will have a wider reach than a female of the same age and qualities - Again this is fact, it's not an insult to female equality, I wish it were not fact, but men will always be able to attract more suitors if attractive, educated and successful at 45, 50 or even 60 or 65 than a woman who presents with the same qualities, I'm afraid it's how we are naturally programmed.

-Females who join such agencies are not always informed of this method.
+Females who join such agencies are not always informed of the methods used.
 Which they should be.
 As it creates a TWO-TIER system making the female usually the only paying member.
 And most importantly, if you're female and looking for a husband, where you've been on numerous dates already through online dating which led nowhere, the last thing you want is to use a service who is not going to do much more than you can achieve yourself.

 Membership - In House Data-Base Services

 Beware of the service that shows you profiles as soon as you walk through the door - it may seem promising, but remember "everyone" who walks through that door that will be shown the same profiles, as though all one needs is to see a profile of the opposite sex and they're automatically a match, as you can bet the agency will be suggesting they are.